OctopusDeploy/blog/blog/2019-08/devops-in-state-government/index.md

 In 2011, I was hired as a Configuration Manager at a small US state government agency.
 I was tasked with automating the manual processes to improve the reliability of software deployment, reduce the length of time it took to deliver, and to try eliminating the need to deploy on weekends.
 This was a challenging mandate and it took years to achieve.

-In this post, I'll explore the approaches I took to achieve this and cover some of the common pitfalls that you may face in a similar environment.
+In this post, I'll cover the approaches I took to achieve this and cover some of the common pitfalls that you may face in a similar environment.

 - Prioritising and tackling the biggest problems first
 - Building vs buying tools